 As famous as Cleopatra is, most of us do not know what she looked like.
 There is the idea that all her images have been lost.
-Yet, plenty of her coins survive.
-And a few of her statues survive too, as well as other ancient objects that represent her.,
+Yet, plenty of her coins survive, as well as a few of her statues.
+And there are also other ancient objects that represent her.

-So let’s review all these artifacts and find out what Cleopatra VII, the famous queen of Egypt, really looked like.
+So let’s review these objects and find out what Cleopatra VII, the famous queen of Egypt, really looked like.

 The coins with Cleopatra’s image

-Read more about Antony’s looks: What Julius Caesar, Antony, and 13 Other Famous Romans Looked Like – Their Statues, Coins, and Descriptions
+- Read more about Antony’s looks: What Julius Caesar and 14 Other Famous Romans Looked Like

 Cleopatra’s statues and reliefs